What can you contribute?

 - Home: You will find all the latest articles on this page according to their date of publishing

-- Interact: The interact section contains articles on and about events that took place in London and at University of Westminster.
-The DEN section within interact includes all the activities happening in DEN encouraging students to be a part of the DEN network.
+- DEN: The DEN section includes all the activities happening in DEN encouraging students to be a part of the DEN network.
 Networking is key not only outside but within the department as well.
 We hope to provide that platform and use this diversity.

-- Global: This section essentially contains articles on various countries.
+- Global: This section essentially contains articles on various countries or events happening in London on various global issues.

 Any other questions?